The first explosions awoke me in the middle of the night, in my tent on the slopes of an active volcano.

 At lunch time we had stopped to rest in a wooden shelter in the forest, where my guide Sani and porter Dicky started to cook rice.
 Cultural differences show up in surprising places, sometimes at lunchtime on mountains.
 In Madeira I had joined forces with some French people to hike in the mountains there and in true French style they opened a bottle of red wine to drink with the food in their lunch boxes.
 I was charmed, of course: it was so French!
 But it was nevertheless alien to my traditions.
 For me and my friends, drinking was all part of climbing in the mountains, but strictly at the end of the day, down at the pub, not whilst on the hill.
 Equally, we would never unpack our camping stoves and start to cook a meal in the middle of the day.
 But this wasn’t the Lake District of England, it was Indonesia, and many things are different here, even on a trek.
 When the rice was finally deemed to be properly cooked they added beef and a spicy sauce to produce hot meals for the three of us.

 An hour or so later we continued climbing, weaving through the trees, stepping on or around raised roots.
 The path was quite dry but it was obvious that it would quickly become muddy and slippery after a downpour.
-We were shaded by the trees, but it was still hot and humid, so we drank from the water we were carrying.
+We were shaded by the trees, but it was still hot and humid, so we drank from the water bottles we were carrying.
 I wondered if we had brought enough to keep us hydrated in the tropical climate.

 Our objective was to climb to within striking distance of the cratered summit, then camp overnight before making an early start to climb the remaining distance to the summit at 2,891 metres (9,485 feet).
 Sani found a suitable place to pitch our tents just before darkness and rain both started to fall.
 Sheltered in our tents, Sani and Dicky started to cook again.

 With another rice-based meal inside me, I retired to my tent, set my alarm for 4.00 am, and got into my sleeping bag.
 The heat had disappeared with the sunlight and it was going to be a cold night up here on the higher slopes of Merapi.
-The rocky ground was also uncomfortable and my so sleep was sporadic and light, but I would surely have been woken from even the deepest of sleep by the noise that started around 3.00 am.
+The rocky ground was also uncomfortable and my so my sleep was sporadic and light, but I would surely have been woken from even the deepest of sleep by the noise that started around 3.00 am.

 The bright flashes and cracking sounds weren’t coming from the volcano though; these were fireworks being set off by a group of young men camping nearby.
 Rockets flared up into the black sky and exploded noisily into colours.
 Repeated flashes and bangs continued irregularly for half an hour or so, until their pyrotechnic supplies were exhausted, though the party still had lots of vitality and continued for a while longer.